Uboatwaffe/Quiz_v2/README.md

 <!--
-    This is file that describes what have i done in this program It was done by only one human
+    This is file that describes what have I done in this program It was done by only one human
 -->